avaneev/biteopt/README.md

 The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.
-Rogue optimums may not be found by this strategy.
+Rogue optimums may not be found by this method.
 A rogue optimum is an optimum that has a very small, almost undetectable area of descent and is placed apart from other competing minima.
-The strategy favors minimum with a larger area of descent.
-The Damavandi test function is a perfect example of the limitation of this strategy (this test function is solved by this strategy, but requires a lot of iterations).
+The method favors minimum with a larger area of descent.
+The Damavandi test function is a perfect example of the limitation of this method (this test function is solved by this method, but requires a lot of iterations).
 In practice, however, rogue optimums can be considered as undesired outliers that rely on unstable parameter values (if such parameters are used in real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily).

-To a small degree this strategy is immune to noise in the objective function.
+To a small degree this method is immune to noise in the objective function.
-While this strategy was designed to be applied to continuous functions, it is also immune to discontinuities to some degree, and it can solve problems that utilize parameter value rounding (integer parameters).
-This strategy can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial (e.g. Perm and Lennard-Jones atom clustering problems) as in such problems the global descent vanishes at some point and the strategy is left with an exponentially increasing number of local minima.
+While this method was designed to be applied to continuous functions, it is immune to discontinuities, and it can solve problems that utilize parameter value rounding (integer parameters).
+This method can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial (e.g. Perm and Lennard-Jones atom clustering problems) as in such problems the global descent vanishes at some point and the method is left with an exponentially increasing number of local minima.
 Similarly, problems with many competing minima without a pronounced global descent towards global minimum (e.g. Bukin N.6 problem) may not be solved acceptably as in most cases they require exhaustive search or a search involving knowledge of the structure of the problem.

-Difference between upper and lower parameter bound values affects precision of the strategy.
+Difference between upper and lower parameter bound values affects precision of the method.
 To increase precision, this difference should be kept as low as
 possible: for example, [-100; 100] bounds should be used instead of [-1000; 1000], if possible.
+Other than that, the bounds should be specified in a way to cover a wider value range, in order to reduce boundary effects that may reduce convergence.

-Tests have shown, that in comparison to stochastic strategy like CMA-ES, BiteOpt's convergence time varies more from attempt to attempt.
+Tests have shown, that in comparison to stochastic method like CMA-ES, BiteOpt's convergence time varies more from attempt to attempt.
 For example, on some problem CMA-ES's average convergence time may be 7000 iterations +/- 1400 while BiteOpt's may be 7000 +/- 3000.
 Such higher standard deviation